1937 tour of Germany by the Duke and Duchess of Windsor: Itinerary

 The Berlin correspondent of the British Observer newspaper, reporting the couple's arrival, wrote that they could look forward to a "heavy programme" of events.
 The couple and their entourage, which included the Duke's cousin Prince Philipp von Hessen, travelled around Germany on Hitler's personal train, the Führersonderzug, while their telephones were bugged by Prince Christoph of Hesse on the orders of Reichsstatthalter Hermann Göring to keep the Nazi leadership informed of the Windsors' private opinions.
-The German government was funding the visit, which the modern historian John Vincent suggests allowed them to choreograph it.
+The German government was funding the visit, which modern historian John Vincent suggests allowed them to choreograph it.
 Hichens, too, notes that the Windsors "saw only what the Nazis wanted them to see, and the Duke saw what he wanted to see turning a blind eye on the horrors of Nazidom".
 For example, according to Morton, they visited a barracks of apparently-empty concrete buildings that they later realised had been a concentration camp.
 When the Duke enquired as to their purpose, Ley replied, wrote Forwood later, " 'it is where they store the cold meat.'
 In a horrible sense that was true."

 Although the couple were in Germany at Ley's personal invitation, he was a poor host.
 Bloch describes him as coarse, "addicted to alcohol [and] high-speed driving", and risqué jokes.
-Hichens views Ley as "loud-mouthed", brutal and a "particularly odious Nazi thug".
+Hichens views Ley as "loud-mouthed", brutal and a "particularly odious Nazi thug."
 On one journey, he was drunk at the wheel of the Windsors' Mercedes while he was driving at speed and crashed them into the gates of the Munich factory that they were visiting.
 One of Ley's aides, Hans Sopple, later described events, saying Ley "drove the car through the locked gates and then raced up and down at full speed between the barracks, scaring hell out of the workers and nearly running over several.
 The next day Hitler told Göring to take over the Duke's visit before Ley killed him."
 That was not, comments Morton, "at all what the Duke had in mind when he described the nature of a royal tour to his wife".